 Ethical Considerations

-The study protocol adhered to the principles outlined in the Helsinki Declaration, which provides guidelines for ethical research involving human participants.
-Ethical considerations in this study were that participation was entirely optional.
+The study protocol adhered to the principles outlined in the Declaration of Helsinki, which provides guidelines for ethical research involving human participants.
+Ethical considerations in this study included the fact that participation was entirely optional.

 Transparency of Data